Airborne gravity survey

 The map shows that there are areas of less gravity response in the southwest than the gravity response in the north.
 These differences are only measurable with very sensitive research equipment.
 This indicates that the rocks in the northern part of the survey area are relatively denser than the rocks in the southwest of the survey area.
 There are also local changes in gravity responses throughout the survey area that can be interpreted as geological boundaries, changes in thickness of geological units and faults in the underlying geology.

 Gravity data are commonly used for mineral or petroleum exploration.
-In this case the data are a valuable component of the information used to build detailed 3D geological models of subsurface rock structure.
+In this case the data are a valuable component of the information used to build detailed 3D geological models of underground rock structures.
 These models assist CarbonNet experts to identify and assess potential carbon storage sites.